What is Misterio?

 - It is agent-less.
 It depends only on

 docker daemonon the target.
 Docker communication is done via ssh and can be further configured via the.ssh/configfile (for instance to setup keys, tunneling, etc) - Everything must be versioned to work: you cannot easily "forget" something on your local machine.
-It respect the Infrastructure as Code paradigm.
+It respects the Infrastructure as Code paradigm.

 Details on env file